SLMillar/hobby-selector/en/step_1.md

 --- /no-print ---

-### Opening MakeCode
+### Open MakeCode

-To get started creating your micro:bit project, you will need to open the MakeCode editor.
+To start creating your micro:bit project, you need to open the MakeCode editor.

 --- task ---